dlal-group/simtext/README.md

  -h, --help                    show help message
- -i INPUT, --input INPUT    input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT output file name [default "abstracts_by_pmids_output"]
+ -i INPUT, --input INPUT    input file name. add path if file is not in working directory -o OUTPUT, --output OUTPUT output file name [default "abstracts_by_pmids_output"] --install_packages           if you want to auto install missing required packages
 ```

 Output:

-Input table with additional columns containing abstracts.
+A table with additional columns containing abstract texts.

 ## text_to_wordmatrix

-Per row, the tool extracts the most frequent words from text in columns starting with "ABSTRACT" or "TEXT.
-The extracted words of each row are united in one large binary matrix, with 0= word not frequently occurring in text of that row and 1= word frequently present in text of that row.
+The tool extracts for each row the most frequent words from the text in columns starting with "ABSTRACT" or "TEXT.
+The extracted words from each row are united in one large binary matrix, with 0= word not frequently occurring in text of that row and 1= word frequently present in text of that row.

 Input:

-Output of pubmed_by_queries or abstracts_by_pmids, or tab-delimited table with text in columns starting with "ABSTRACT" or "TEXT".
+The output of ‘pubmed_by_queries’ or ‘abstracts_by_pmids’ tools, or a tab-delimited table with text in columns starting with "ABSTRACT" or "TEXT".

 Usage:
 ```